Lumen Field: Construction and layout

-The architectural firm Ellerbe Becket, in association with Loschky Marquardt & Nesholm Architects of Seattle, designed the 1.5 e6sqft project.
+The architectural firm Ellerbe Becket, in association with Loschky, Marquardt and Nesholm (LMN) Architects of Seattle, designed the 1.5 e6sqft project.
 Allen was closely involved during the design process.
-While growing up he attended games at the University of Washington's outdoor Husky Stadium.
+While growing up he attended games at the University of Washington's (UW) outdoor Husky Stadium.
 His goal was to create a similar experience and atmosphere at the new venue.
-The exhibition center portion of the project was designed over a period of 14 months by Loschky Marquardt & Nesholm Architects while First & Goal managed the construction.
+The exhibition center portion of the project was designed over a period of 14 months by LMN Architects while First & Goal managed the construction.
 Town meetings were held to discuss the impact on the public, and the company created a $6 million mitigation fund for nearby neighborhoods.
 In accordance with a program established by the building team, contracts totaling $81 million were awarded to minority- and women-owned businesses.
 Union apprentices made up 19% of the workforce through another program with local trade unions.

 Construction of the new exhibition center and parking garage was set to commence on September 19, 1998, but prolonged lease discussions between First & Goal and the Public Stadium Authority delayed the official groundbreaking to September 28.
 The exhibition center opened on October 30, 1999, and subsequently hosted its first event on November 4.
 On March 26, 2000, to make way for the stadium, the Kingdome was demolished in the world's largest implosion of a single concrete structure.
 Almost all of the Kingdome rubble was recycled with roughly half used for the new stadium.
 The designers were challenged by the soft soil at the site since it was a tidal marsh until public works projects in the early 20th century adjusted the waterline of nearby Elliott Bay.
 The top layer is a soft fill taken from the grading projects that had leveled portions of Seattle's hills.
 To account for the soft soil, the complex sits on over 2,200 pilings driven 50 to 70 ft below the ground to form what is essentially a pier for the foundation.
 Eight individually connected sections were built to account for the soil concerns, temperature effects, and the potential for earthquakes.
 The adjoining exhibition center and parking garage are separate structures and are not part of the eight-section stadium.